 7. Reference your browsing history.

 Need to return to a recently opened tab?
-This is one of the few shortcuts that’s different on Windows and Mac — Ctrl+H for the former, Cmd+Y for the latter.
+This is one of the few shortcuts that’s different on Windows and Mac — Ctrl+H for Windows, Cmd+Y for Mac.

 8. Clear your browsing data quickly.